Chelsea Krost

 Chelsea Morgan Krost (born February 2, 1991) is an American speaker, author, television and radio talk-show host, executive producer, health coach, and entrepreneur.

 Career

 Radio

 From 2008 through 2011, Krost wrote and produced Teen Talk Live, a teen-oriented radio show on WBZT 1230 AM, Palm Beaches' Talk Station, Boca Raton, Florida.
-Themed "Our Voice, Our Opinion, Our Time to Talk", Krost discussed subject matter specific to the teenagers of her generation.

 In 2012, the show was renamed to The Chelsea Krost Radio Show, when the first episode for the re-branded show was produced and aired in November on Blog Talk Radio.

 Television

 Krost has appeared as a guest contributor for television news shows, commenting on social issues faced by the Millennial Generation.

 In 2013, Philadelphia broadcast television station WMCN and national production company, Studio City, launched The Chelsea Krost Show, a talk-show platform discussing trends, issues and the culture of the Millennial Generation, and aired eight episodes from May through June 2013.
-This concept show pre-dated other shows, including Raising McCain.

 Online media

 She is a regular contributor to Life, Love & Shopping, a subsidiary of The daily buzz.

 Krost is also a contributor for online programming including Answers.com, Galtime.com.
 She is also a regular contributing blogger for Intel for Change, as well as being a commentator for MasterCard.

 Krost is the host of #MillennialTalk Twitter Chat.